austin-mroz/SMORES/validation_systems/common_carbon_substituents_fast/README.rst

   Total successful validations: X
   Total failed validations: Y

-Each step will also produce a folder holding its output, you will end up with the folders
+Since each step produces a folder holding its output, you will end up with the folders

 * ``1_output``
 * ``2_output``
 * ``3_output``

+if you run all your steps successfully.

 Requirements
 ............